Same Day Shipping on Accessories. 2 Days on Packages & Systems (M-F)

 Trimble Support Bulletin - Best Practices For Getting The Most Out Of Your Lithium-ion Batteries

-For additional reading, check out this support bulletin produced by Trimble that outlines the factors that affect battery performance - as well as offering best practices to enable Trimble batteries to perform to their designed specification: Download Support Bulletin >>
+For additional information, check out this support bulletin produced by Trimble that outlines the factors that affect battery performance - as well as offering best practices to enable Trimble batteries to perform to their designed specification: Download Support Bulletin >>

 We hope this information is useful to you.
 Leave your comments below and let us know your experience with genuine vs generic batteries.